waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Initiation Mechanics:** To battle a trainer on an adjacent tile, you must face them and press 'A' to interact.
 - **NPC Interaction Catch:** Some NPCs, upon interaction, can trigger a Pokémon 'catch' event, adding the Pokémon directly to the player's Pokédex and party/PC.
 (Observed with Rocker in Safari Zone East Rest House giving a CHANSEY).
 - **Safari Game Time Limit:** The Safari Game has a time limit.
 When it expires, the player is automatically warped back to the Safari Zone Gate.
 - **PC Box Full Mechanic:** When a Pokémon is caught and the active PC box is full, the caught Pokémon is still sent to the PC, but a warning is displayed.
-I must remember to manually change the active box at a Pokémon Center to continue storing new Pokémon.
+I must remember to manually change the active box at a Pokémon Center.

 ### C. Tile Traversal & Map Mechanics
 - **`cuttable`:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting but respawns after a short time, even without leaving the map.
 - **`steps`:** Allows **vertical-only** movement between `ground`, `grass`, and `elevated_ground`.
+- **`ledge`:** Can only be traversed downwards (from Y-1 to Y+2 in a single button press).
+Acts as an impassable wall from all other directions.
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered in Silph Co.
 9F at (12, 2) and Safari Zone East at (17, 23).
 - **Hidden Passages:** Seemingly impassable tiles that are actually traversable.
 Discovered in Safari Zone East at (7, 25).
 - **Impassable Roofs:** Building roofs, even if visually over traversable ground, can act as impassable walls when approached from above.
 (Discovered on Route 19 at (6, 9)).